2025 Norddjurs municipal election

+from Venstre, would secure re-election.

 Background

 Following the 2021 election, Kasper Bjerregaard from Venstre became mayor for his first term.
 He is set to run for re-election.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.

 Norddjurs Municipality had 27 seats in 2025.